xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 ```
 ![filterorder](https://raw.githubusercontent.com/xtk93x/Leaflet.TileLayer.ColorFilter/master/readme-files/filterorder.png)

-## Upgrading to Leaflet.TileLayer.ColorFilter v2.0.0
+## Upgrading to Leaflet.TileLayer.ColorFilter v2.x

-If you are using Leaflet 1.x, you can either continue using `v1.2.5` of this plugin without any changes (see the [v1.2.5](https://github.com/xtk93x/Leaflet.TileLayer.ColorFilter/blob/1.2.5/README.md)) or upgrade to `v2.0.0` by following the steps below.
-To use Leaflet 2.0, you must use `v2.0.0` of this plugin.
+If you are using Leaflet 1.x, you can either continue using `v1.2.5` of this plugin without any changes (see the [v1.2.5](https://github.com/xtk93x/Leaflet.TileLayer.ColorFilter/blob/1.2.5/README.md)) or upgrade to `v2.x` by following the steps below.
+To use Leaflet 2.0, you must use `v2.x` of this plugin.

-When upgrading to `v2.0.0`, you will need to:
+When upgrading to `v2.x`, you will need to:

 - Update the imports according to the Leaflet version you are using.
-- Update your code to use the new API.
+- Update your code to use the new syntax.

 **Updating the Imports**